trevorreynen/Python-Scripts/README.md

       - Another control statement (`while`, `with`, `for`, `if`, `try`), or
       - A comment (`# Comment...`),
     - Then insert **one empty line above**.
-      > [!IMPORTANT]
-      > If the line before is a comment (# ), check whether the line before that is also a control statement.
+      - **NOTE:** If the line before is a comment (# ), check whether the line before that is also a control statement.
 If not, insert one empty line before the comment.
   - **`return` Statements**
     - Insert a **single empty line above** any return, unless the line directly before it is a:
       - `class`, `def`, `while`, `with`, `for`, `if`, `try`